Your self-introduction is your chance to tell the interviewer who you are, what your skillset is, and why you’re the best candidate for the job.

 - Your skillset or most notable achievement

-After you finish your self-introduction, the interviewer may ask you to elaborate on certain points or ask you specific questions about your background.
-It’s important to be prepared for these follow-up questions, so take some time to think about what you might be asked and how you’ll respond.
+After you finish your self-introduction, the interviewer will ask you specific questions about your background.
+Prepare for these follow-up questions by thinking about what you might be asked and how you’ll respond.

-For example, if you’re a student or a recent graduate, you might be asked to elaborate on what you studied, your hobbies and interests, or what you accomplished during your internship.
-Or if you’re originally from another state or country, you may be asked what drove you to move to the area.
+For example, students and recent graduates are often asked to elaborage on what they studied, their hobbies and interests, or what they accomplished during internships.
+And if you’re originally from another state or country, expect to be asked what brought you to your current area.

-If you would rather not elaborate on the personal reasons that led you to move, you can keep your answer vague by saying “for family reasons” or “better career opportunities”, if that’s the case.
+If you’d rather not share the personal reasons that led you to move, you can keep your answer vague by saying you moved for “family reasons” or “better career opportunities.”

-However, if a hiring manager notices a job-hopping pattern, employment gaps on your resume, or that you’re already employed and looking to leave your job, it’s safe to say you can expect to be asked about this, so it’s a good idea to have a bulletproof answer ready.
+If the interviewer notices that you’ve switched jobs many times in the past, employment gaps on your resume, or that you’re currently employed and looking to leave your job, expect to be asked about this situation and have an answer ready.

 Additional interview resources